localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 cdklocal deploy --require-approval=never
 ```

 The key tenet of our local cloud development model is agility — deploying our CDK stack on AWS for development & testing **used to take around 15 minutes**.
 With LocalStack, we were able to cut it down to **less than sixty seconds**.
-It enables a quick feedback loop and confidence with *our app runs locally!* while ensuring we are not handcuffed, as we deploy our applications dozens of times a day locally.
+It enables a quick feedback loop and and confidence that *our app runs locally!* while ensuring we are not handcuffed, as we deploy our applications dozens of times a day locally.

 {{< img-simple src="localstack-web-app-running-locally.png" alt="LocalStack Web App running locally">}}

 ### Testing

-With the ability to deploy our application locally we are able to develop and test various flows manually, for example if one can sign up, which involves Cognito and a few Lambdas.
+With the ability to deploy our application locally, we can develop and test various flows manually, for example, if one can sign up, which involves Cognito and a few Lambdas.

 Deploying the application locally further allows us to run our integration test suite against it.
 This includes testing end-to-end flows that involve Lambdas and SQS queues, Cognito triggers and authentication flows, and a DynamoDB-powered persistence layer with asynchronous stream handlers.
 The local integration suite enables us to eliminate cloud-based developer environments and use emulated resources to test our infrastructure locally with the highest level of fidelity.

 For example, in the signup process, our application logic performs the following steps:

-* Create a new user in the database.
+- Create a new user in the database.
-* Create a user in Cognito.
+- Create a user in Cognito.
-* Send an email to the user to confirm their account creation.
+- Send an email to the user to confirm their account creation.

 With our infrastructure deployed, which we set up before running our test suite, we use pytest to implement tests that assert the behaviors described above.